2nd Generation Ownership

 Mary's Pizza was founded on the vision of bringing customers great food from a fine family establishment.
 Today, the Ferrante family continues to fulfill this goal.

-In October 2011, Mary's Pizza gained its first official Assistant Manager, Thera King.
+In October 2011, Mary's Pizza gained its first official Assistant Manager, Thera Burnell (King).
 She has worked here since she and Dan dated in high school.

 In September 2013 Mary's Pizza was Voted Best Pizza in New Hampshire by viewers poll on WMUR-TV.